m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

 This technological entanglement isn't separate from our work of crafting futures—it's integral to it.
 Like the way Indigenous peoples used songlines to navigate and maintain their relationships with Country, we're learning to use these new tools to map and navigate the possibility spaces of emergence.
 They're part of our expanded sensory system for perceiving and participating in the birth of the Symbiocene.

-Using the tools of the old world that is dying to craft the new.
+Using the tools of the old ways that are dying to craft the new.

 ## The Architecture of Small Moves

-What has emerged through this dance of human and machine intelligence, of ancient wisdom, of yarns with Elders, neighbours, colleagues, friends, family, plants and emerging technology, is deceptively simple: small circles of people (that sweet spot between 3 and 7) gathering regularly to listen deeply to their place, to prototype small interventions that might ripple outward, to share stories, process trauma and learnings through networks that mirror nature's own information highways.
+What has emerged through this dance of human and machine intelligence, of ancestral wisdom, of yarns with First Nations Elders, neighbours, colleagues, friends, family, plants and emerging technology, is deceptively simple: small circles of people (that sweet spot between 3 and 7) gathering regularly to listen deeply to their place, to prototype small interventions that might ripple outward, to share stories, process trauma and learnings through networks that mirror nature's own information highways.

 Now none of this is new.
 You can see this patterns in Sociocracy and Holocracy.
-In Indigenous governance, in high trust teams and well performing organisations.
+In Indigenous governance, in high trust teams and more.

 But within the expression of these patterns in Collective Futurecrafting are many layers of practices.
 From the micro to the macro.